Buying A New Construction Home: What To Know

-Before making an offer on a new construction home, you need mortgage financing.
-Rocket Mortgage® does not offer construction loans.
-Unless you can pay cash for the home, you’ll need a bank to fund the transaction for you.
-While it seems backward to get the financing before you find a home, it sets the stage for you.
+Before making an offer on a new construction home, you’ll likely need mortgage financing.
+Rocket Mortgage® doesn’t offer construction loans.
+Unless you can pay cash for the home, you’ll need a bank to fund the transaction.

 When you know how much you can afford to borrow, you’ll know how much home you can afford – so how do you find mortgage financing?
 Here are the important steps:

 - Choose a mortgage lender.
-You want a lender who will walk you through the process, give you loan options and help you choose the one that suits your financial needs.
+You’ll want a mortgage lender who will walk you through the process, give you loan options and help you choose the one that suits your financial needs.

-- Get a mortgage preapproval.
-A mortgage preapproval is worth its weight in gold.
-A preapproval tells you how much loan a lender will give you if you meet their conditions.
+- Get a mortgage approval.
+A mortgage approval is worth its weight in gold.
+An approval tells you how much loan a lender will give you if you meet their conditions.
 Think of it as the first step to buying your home.
-Without a preapproval, you don’t know what you can afford and may bite off more than you can chew, putting yourself in a financial bind.
+Without an approval, you don’t know what you can afford and may bite off more than you can chew, putting yourself in a financial bind.